monofuel/hippo/README.md

 - [x] support c++ attributes like `__global__`, `__device__`
 - [x] support kernel execution syntax `<<<1,1>>>` somehow
-- [ ] figure out how to handle built-ins like block/thread indices
+- [x] figure out how to handle built-ins like block/thread indices
 - [ ] setup automation for building nim types from HIP headers
+  - the official hip_runtime.h headers are kinda wild
+  - hip-cpu headers might be easier to c2nim?

 - [ ] Ensure that every example from the book "CUDA by Example" can be run with this library

+- [ ] Add a compiler option to use [HIP-CPU](https://github.com/ROCm/HIP-CPU) to run HIP code on the CPU
+  - will be useful for debugging and testing
+  - also useful for running on systems without a GPU
 - [ ] add pictures to project
 - [ ] setup automated testing build for HIP
   - need a docker image with nim, hipcc, and nvcc